Zebradil/cloudflare-dynamic-dns/README.md

                                    Must be a valid DNS label.
 It is stored in the Cloudflare DNS comments field in the format: "host-id (managed by cloudflare-dynamic-dns)"
       --iface string               Network interface to look up for an address.
+      --ipcmd string               External command to run to get the address.
       --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --multihost                  Enable multihost mode.
                                    In this mode it is possible to assign multiple addresses to a single domain.